Inbibo/shift_docs/docs/reference/logger.md

 ## Log Levels

-The log level determines which messages will be logged depending on its criticality.
+The log level determines which messages will be logged depending on their criticality.
 Depending on the log level, the message may be color coded in the widget.

 **Log Levels**